pagkly/Zed/Investopedia4/Memorandum of Understanding (MOU) What You Need to Know.md

 ### How Do You Write an MOU?

-An MOU should clearly state the following: what parties are involved, the context of the agreement, the proposed date of when the agreement will become effective, the contact details of all relevant parties, the broad purpose of the agreement, what each party is hoping to achieve, as well as a space for all necessary signatures.
+An MOU should clearly state the following: what parties are involved, the context of the agreement, the proposed date of when the agreement [[Will|will]] become effective, the contact details of all relevant parties, the broad purpose of the agreement, what each party is hoping to achieve, as well as a space for all necessary signatures.

 ### Why Is an MOU Important?